triple-raze/microconst/README.md

 `key` function requires `value_type` argument, such as `str`, `int` etc. This type used in both static analysis and type conversion with `Key.parse_entry` function.

 ## Examples
 Main purpose of this library is making telegram bot's "callback_data" much more compact because of 64-byte limit.
-You can see more realistic example [here](example)<br><br>
+You can see more realistic example [here](example)<br>
 #### Flag usage
 Before:
 ```python